pesehr/react-native-secure-KeyStore/README.md

 ### Todos

- - Write MOAR Tests
+ - Correct English writing wrongs!!!
- - Add Night Mode
+ - Add encryption with publickey and decryption with privatekey.

 License
 ----